deepjaisia/SandboxHttpsExtensions/README.md

   * Creating Self-Signed Certificate for your Apache Server

-     Aapche comes with it's own server and key when you enable 'SSL' on Apache.
+     Aapche comes with it's own certificate and key when you enable 'SSL' on Apache.
 But it doesn't stop the user from playing        with their own Self-Signed Certificates for the server.
 This part of guide will help you on how you can create a Self-      Signed Certificate and use that for your Apache Server.
 We are going to use OpenSSL from the terminal window to create      the certificate and then some minor modifications to the configuration file of the Server will get you up and running        in no time.

      For the certificate, just run the following command in the terminal window.
 You will come across some fields that you        have to fill out.

-     Note : Remember the certificate password as it will be used everytime you restart the service for the server.
+     Note : If you are prompter to enter a password, remember the certificate password as it will be used everytime you restart the service for the server.

+     ```
-     ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout my_site.key -out my_site.crt```
+     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout my_site.key -out my_site.crt
+     ```

-     This command will create a single .pem object which will contain the 'certificate' and the 'key'.
+     This command will create a two files with extenstions ".crt" and ".key "which will contain the 'certificate' and the 'key' respectively.
 Explanation of the        different attributes used in the command is given below:

      **-x509** : This field outputs a x509 structure.